-Most stakeholders raise concerns around the proposed level of consultation that would be required to amend the guidelines.
+In submissions to the consultation paper, most stakeholders raised concerns around the proposed level of consultation that would be required to amend the guidelines.

-Nearly all stakeholders note that the proposed process is not inclusive enough, for example, Energy Networks Australia suggest that some load, governments, direct connect customers, as well as user and consumer groups should be included.
-Public Interest Advocacy Centre (PIAC) considers that consumers and stakeholders other than those listed in the rule change proposal must also be included in this consultation, and that the process should remain transparent if deviating from the standard rules consultation procedures.
-Stanwell suggest the addition of market customers, small generator aggregators and ancillary service aggregators.
+Nearly all stakeholders noted that the proposed process is not inclusive enough, for example, Energy Networks Australia suggested that some load, governments, direct connect customers, as well as user and consumer groups should be included.
+Public Interest Advocacy Centre (PIAC) considered that consumers and stakeholders other than those listed in the rule change proposal must also be included in this consultation, and that the process should remain transparent if deviating from the standard rules consultation procedures.
+Stanwell suggested the addition of market customers, small generator aggregators and ancillary service aggregators.
+18

-In addition, AusNet Services consider that participants should be able to request that AEMO reviews the guidelines.
-93 In its supplementary submission, the Australian Energy Council's drafting proposes the use of the full rules consultation procedures and for the guidelines to be reviewed every two years, instead of the four years proposed by AEMO.
-94
+In addition, AusNet Services considered that participants should be able to request that AEMO reviews the guidelines.
+119 In its supplementary submission, the Australian Energy Council's drafting proposes the use of the full rules consultation procedures and for the guidelines to be reviewed every two years, instead of the four years proposed by AEMO.
+120